 The competence field Partnerships focuses on improving communication between actors within and outside the BSR.
 The policy area tourism of the EU Strategy of the Baltic Sea Region will be supported in implementing its action plan.
 Another important task is the further development of the Baltic Sea Tourism Forum as the most important exchange platform for transnational cooperation in the BSR.
 The aim is to establish the Center as a leading institution at macro-regional level in the tourism sector.

-In the competence field Skills, regular trainings and seminars in the domain of tourism product development are offered and enhanced.
+In the BSR, more than 638.400 people are employed directly in tourism related industries.
+In the competence field Skills, trainings and seminars in the domain of tourism product development are offered and enhanced regular, directly addressing tourism organisations and employees in the BSR.
 Paramount are topics such as internationalisation, seasonal extension and sustainability.
 In addition, this area supports further projects, promotes capacity-building measures and establishes a pool of experts on tourism-relevant topics.
 Further training courses will be developed which in the medium to long term will be transferred to an academy under the Baltic Sea Tourism Center.